-So, it’s best to imagine Spanakopita as a mighty slice of heaven and totally gorge on.
+So, it’s best to imagine Spanakopita as a mighty slice of heaven and totally gorge on it.

 This savoury pastry is typically filled to the brim with mountains of crumbling feta cheese, fresh spinach, sweet onions and a sprinkle of seasoning.
-I literally gouged on these every morning.
+I gorged on these every morning.
 It’s too delicious to ignore.

 6.)
 Gorge on Loukoumades

 For me, Loukoumades are little bundles of joy that are too good to miss!